 She didn't know whether to be furious or humiliated.
 "I don't get an evening meal.
 It's proscribed."

 His brows dipped in confusion as he pulled a piece of steak off his fork with his teeth.
-She quickly decided she liked the way he looked when he was puzzling something out; it was a cross between a cute vulnerability and a marked interest in solving a puzzle.
+She quickly decided she liked the way he looked when he was puzzling something out; it was a cross between a kind of cute vulnerability and a marked interest in solving a puzzle.
 "What do you mean?"
-His slight, royal accent laced his words almost imperceptibly.
+His slight royal enunciation laced his words almost imperceptibly.

 It was like someone flicked a light switch on them at the same time.
 Their eyes met; Bulma's eyes widened and she threw her hand over her mouth.
 Vegeta's eyes became predatory as they zeroed in on her.